-Liquidity risk is measured, managed and monitored daily on a cash flow basis, using scenario analysis, gap analysis and stress testing, and addresses all regulatory requirements.
-Any non-compliance is escalated to the GALCO and Group CRO.
+Liquidity risk is measured, managed and monitored daily on a cash flow basis, using scenario analysis, gap analysis and stress testing.
+Any non-compliance is escalated to the Group Asset and Liability Committee and Group Chief Risk Officer.

-Monthly results are reported to Group and subsidiary ALCOs, GRRMC and BRC.
+Monthly results are reported to Group and subsidiary Asset, Liability and Capital Committees, Group Risk Return Management Committee and Board Risk Committee.
 The NAB Group has clearly defined escalation procedures whereby liquidity events, both systemic and name specific, are monitored and appropriate actions outlined against triggers.